christso/crypto-investing-guide/README.md

 [Mastering Ethereum, by Andreas M. Antonopoulos](https://github.com/ethereumbook/ethereumbook) - technical book on Ethereum.

 [Satoshi Nakamoto Institute](https://nakamotoinstitute.org/) - primary source literature with archives of many posts by Bitcoin's early creators.

+[Robert Breedlove - Medium](https://breedlove22.medium.com/) - explains the concept of money, Bitcoin and time in a series of essays.

 [The Changing World Order - an online series by Ray Dalio](https://www.principles.com/the-changing-world-order/) - a study on the rises and declines of leading empires.